manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	The default **Database Character set** for Oracle Database is *AL32UTF8 - Unicode UTF-8 Universal character set*.

 	> *AL32UTF8* is Oracle's name for the standard Unicode encoding UTF-8, which enables universal support for virtually all languages of the world.

+	Along with CDB, Oracle DBCA also creates a PDB as per the Pluggable database name.

 3. Review the summary and click **Finish** to create your Oracle Database.